bbauska/meta-react-basics/README.md

 components.

 As I start, I've added a new component to the SRC folder.
-I named it **Btn**, and for now it's just an empty function or the default export.
+I named it
+<b>Btn</b>, and for now it's just an empty function or the default export.
 Let me simplify the app.js file as return statement.
-First, I'll delete the logo import statements and import the **Btn** component, then remove the contents of the return statement.
-Finally, I'll add the **Btn** JSX elements so that it can get rendered.
+First, I'll delete the logo import statements and import the <b>Btn</b> component, then remove the contents of the return statement.
+Finally, I'll add the <b>Btn</b> JSX elements so that it can get rendered.

-Back in the **Btn** components.
+Back in the <b>Btn</b> components.
 I add a button in the return statement, the button reads, Click Me, press Control S or Command S on the Mac to Save and the button renders on the screen.